minibasehq/minibase/README.md

   <a href="https://discord.gg/zBQQSkAg">Discord</a>
 </p>

-## What is Minibase?

-Minibase is a lightweight and extensible **application backend** alternative to Supabase and Firebase.
-It has a Postgres base and a set of data-interface tools which are accessed through an API gateway.
+Minibase is an **application backend** alternative to Supabase and Firebase.
+It has a Postgres base and a set of components that are accessed through an API gateway.
 The default setup includes a PostgREST API, but components can be added and swapped out as needed.

 <p align="center">